polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. In the Azure Portal, navigate to the blade of the virtual virtual machine **az12001b-cl-vm0**, which you provisioned in the first exercise of this lab.

 1. From the **az12001b-cl-vm0** blade, connect to the virtual machine guest operating system by using Remote Desktop.
-When prompted to authenticate, provide the following credentials:
+When prompted to authenticate, provide the credentials of the administrative user account you specified when deploying the Bicep template in the first exercise of this lab.

-    -   User name: **Student**

-    -   Password: **Pa55w.rd1234**

 1. Within the RDP session to az12001b-cl-vm0, from the **Tools** menu in Server Manager, start **Active Directory Administrative Center**.